Skip to main content

 How long does dronabinol (Marinol) stay in your system?

-Does dronabinol (Marinol) have THC?
+Does dronabinol (Marinol) cause weight gain?

 Is dronabinol (Marinol) a controlled substance?

-Can you open dronabinol (Marinol) capsules?
+Can you take dronabinol (Marinol) while pregnant?

 GoodRxEducationalIcon